Vice Provost for Student Affairs

 Learn more about Vice Provost Hernandez

-Student Affairs Statement on Inclusion, Community, and Excellence
+Hopkins Student Affairs Statement on Inclusion and Belonging

 Hopkins Student Affairs is committed to fostering a welcoming and inclusive community for students, faculty, and staff of all backgrounds: